neu-autonomy/nfl_veripy/README.md

 ## Updates

 **2022-05-09:** Add new MILP-based `ClosedLoopPropagator`, using [`OVERT`](https://github.com/sisl/OVERTVerify.jl).
 Note that this component requires a Julia installation, and we pass data between Python and Julia using a lightweight local HTTP server.
+More info [here](/docs/_static/other.md).

 ## About